Helping your Child Settle into a New School

 Visiting the New School

-Often a child will fear moving to a new school simply because (s)he does not know what to expect.
-If a child can not visualise the school building, know where his or her classroom will be or even picture where they will be eating lunch then it is easy for these fears to spiral out of control.
-To avoid this unnecessary anxiety, parents can ask about new student orientations or the possibility of bringing their child for a private tour around the school.
-If this is impossible then even driving a child past the school gates might be enough for him or her to get an idea of their new school before they have to turn up for their first day.
+To avoid this unnecessary anxiety, you can ask about new student orientations or the possibility of bringing your child for a private tour around the school.
+If this is impossible then even driving your child past the school gates might be enough for him or her to get an idea of their new school before they have to turn up for their first day.

 Asking for a Special Partner